OliverH96/Cochlearia_Soil_Ionome/README.md

 For soil ionome data imputation, gridding and imputation was performed using [Surfer®](https://www.goldensoftware.com/products/surfer)

 Grids were generated using manually-fitted variograms (Gridding/MFV/) and auto-fitted variograms (Gridding/AFV/).
 Grids for each element can be found in their respective directories.
 Gridding/MFV/imputation_setup.xlsx contains the variables used to fit MFV grids.

+Validation correlation plots were generated using the correlation_plots.py and correlation_plots_uneditedVG.py scripts.
+FOREGS imputed data used for validation is contained within Gridding/FOREGS_Impute_raw.xlsx